A BGES Civil War Field University Program

 Friday, August 20, 2021

-Terrain is key here as it is in many of the campaigns of the war.
-The area between Nashville and Chattanooga is broken up by mountainous formation that lured defenders into a sense of security and challenged the aggressors to move deliberately and with caution–a mistake at any point could lay open the offender to a devastating counter-thrust.
+8:15 a.m.: We depart the hotel at 8:15 a.m. sharp.
+We soon learn that terrain is especially important here.
+The area between Nashville and Chattanooga is broken up by mountainous formations that lure defenders into a sense of security and challenges the aggressors to move deliberately and with caution.
+A mistake at any point could lay open the offender to a devastating counter thrust.
 Conversely, a sure-footed advance properly screened and affirmatively marched could bring decisive opportunities, and it is that which Rosecrans is seeking.
 He will save the blood of his troops for another day.

 About the Faculty